 Make sure that you manually maintain a second copy of the draft since it would be gone as soon as the Gmail app would be connected to the internet again.

-I’m sure that by now, you would know can you recover a draft email in Gmail.
+I’m sure that by now, you will know if you can recover a draft email in Gmail.
 At times, a lot of users make the rookie mistake of sending their drafts or moving them to any other folder instead.

 In this case, I would recommend visiting your Gmail account and browsing all the available folders from the sidebar.
 Make sure you check folders like Sent, Scheduled, Trash, etc. where your discarded or delivered emails might be present.